Pfaffen-Schwabenheim: Coat of arms

 The German blazon reads: Das Wappen ist geteilt.
 In der oberen Hälfte in Silber die Halbfigur eines Augustiner-Mönches in Vorderansicht, beiderseitig begleitet von einem grünen Weinstock.
 Die untere Hälfte ist in Blau und Gold geschachtet.

-The municipality's arms might in English heraldic language be described thus: Per fess argent issuant from the line of partition an Augustinian monk affronty between two grapevines likewise issuant vert, and chequy azure and Or.
+The municipality's arms might in English heraldic language be described thus: Per fess argent issuant from the line of partition an Augustinian friar affronty between two grapevines likewise issuant vert, and chequy azure and Or.

-The German blazon does not mention the trellises on which the grapevines grow, nor the book that the monk is holding.
+The German blazon does not mention the trellises on which the grapevines grow, nor the book that the friar is holding.
 Indeed, the coat of arms shown at Pfaffen-Schwabenheim's own website shows both in different tinctures to what is seen in this article (the trellises are brown instead of green, and the book is red instead of silver), while the grapevines themselves have leaves.
-The monk is also shown there with a beard.
+The friar is also shown there with a beard.

 The civic arms in this form created by the artist were approved by the Rhineland-Palatinate Ministry of the Interior by a document issued on 10 June 1953.
 Pfaffen-Schwabenheim belonged in the Middle Ages to the “Further” County of Sponheim, and passed upon its ruling house's extinction in 1473 to joint Electoral Palatinate and Badish rule.
 From 1707 until the late 18th century, the former was the only overlord.
 The blue and gold “chequy” pattern in the lower field was passed down with the mark “P–S” (for “Pfaffen-Schwabenheim”) by a court seal from the 17th century (some original stamps from the seal are at the Darmstadt State Archive, while some gypsum stamps can be found at the Mainz State Archive).
 The upper field is a modern creation, and is canting (see the explanation of the name element “Pfaffen-” under History, above).
-The whole symbolizes the most important forces that defined the village's history: the Counts of Sponheim and the Augustinian monks, who through their local monastic foundation became indigenous fosterers of culture and at the same time the main promoters of the village's ancient art of winegrowing.
+The whole symbolizes the most important forces that defined the village's history: the Counts of Sponheim and the Augustinian friars, who through their local monastic foundation became indigenous fosterers of culture and at the same time the main promoters of the village's ancient art of winegrowing.
 The tinctures of the Sponheim arms are confirmed (and indeed are well known).
 The tinctures that appear in the upper field follow established heraldic norms.
 The Augustinians wore black habits.